35c3-blockchain-asm/35c3-blockchain-asm.github.io/code_of_conduct.md

 ## 5. Trading Crypro Assets

-Trading of crypto assets is welcome.
-People that would like to exchange fiat and crypto assets should be adviced to:
+People that would like to exchange fiat and crypto assets should take care to:

+* no commercial trading, only between private entities, the assembly does not handle fiat
 * educate people about wallet software, key management and the secure verification of transactions
 * respect and encourage privacy
 * be discreet